SovereignMito/dhummat/README.md

-# dhummat Command Set Math Tool v1.1
+# dhummat Command Set Math Tool v1.2
-by Mito-EK
+by SovereignMito

 dhummat (doom-ought) is a terminal-style tool that can provide mathematical functions through "Command Sets."
 Command Sets are specialized packages that grant access to certain mathematical tools within dhummat.
 Though, there is design potential for non-mathematical Command Sets.